hnky/AzureOpenAIService-Workshop/docs/40-Prompt-Engineering.md

 ## Prompt Engineering Techniques

 As we've seen, natural language Generative AI models can produce unexpected or unwanted responses to prompts.
 This can be caused by any number of factors, including:

 - Insufficient information in the training data
 - Insufficient context in the prompt
 - Lack of capability of the model itself
 - Hostile intent by the user providing the prompt ("jailbreaking")

 In this section we will see how adding system messages, one-shots examples and conversation history provide grounding for a model and these are not the only techniques.
 Prompt Engineering is a complex and rapidly-evolving practice.
-The article https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/advanced-prompt-engineering on Microsoft Learn provides the latest guidance.
+[This article](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/advanced-prompt-engineering) on Microsoft Learn provides the latest guidance.

 [Enter instructions for using UI]

 ### Conversation history:

 Consumer conversational AI services like ChatGPT and Bing Chat use a trick to make the AI agent seem to remember the context of the conversation.
 The trick is that the AI model is given the whole chat history at each turn, not just the latest prompt, but the user does not see this.
 An AI model cannot learn and has no memory of previous interactions if the user leaves and comes back but the application is using prompt engineering to add this 'memory'

 #### Example:

 In the "User Message" box in the right pane, enter the text below:

 ```How many neutrons are in a hydrogen nucleus?```